arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ### Next Steps

-Since you already know how to develop a Smart Irrigation System with Arduino Edge Control and the MKR WiFi 1010, it is time for you to continue exploring all the capabilities of the Arduino Pro portfolio and integrating it in your professional setup.
+Since you already know how to develop a Smart Irrigation System with Arduino Edge Control and the MKR WiFi 1010, it is time for you to continue exploring all the capabilities of the Arduino Pro portfolio and integrating it into your professional setup.

 You can extend the capabilities of your Edge Control-based system by adding different connectivity options, leveraging the [Arduino MKR family](https://store-usa.arduino.cc/collections/mkr-family) like LoRaWAN®, GSM, RS-485 or Ethernet.